 “Imputed income” refers to the potential monthly earnings that can be tapped from a retirement account over a certain number of years.

-Many seniors depend on Social Security, and even fewer have limited pension plan payouts.
+Many seniors depend on Social Security, and even fewer have limited pension plan payouts, which might explain the rise in retirees launching businesses for extra income.
 But these income sources often are insufficient to qualify for a mortgage or refinancing.

 However, many new retirees have growing IRA and 401(k) retirement account balances that have seen the benefits of record-setting stock market gains.